benzouye/framework/README.md

 ### Default filters

-In each item description file, you can add a "defaultFilters" element, as an array containing elements like this :
+In each item description file, you can add a "defaultFilter" object to the item description file _defaultFilters_ property, as an associative array formed like this :

 * key : string, db column name for filter
 * value : mixed, value filtered